S’mores Macarons

 We’re straight up using regular marshmallows, melted!!
 And it works like a charm!

-By the way, sprinkle of graham cracker is simply for looks here.
-But I absolutely adore it!
+By the way, a sprinkle of graham crackers is simply for looks here.
+But I adore it!

 Filled s'mores macarons arranged on a counter.

-1. Start with making the macarons shells.
+1. Start with making the chocolate macaron shells.
 You can make them days (or even weeks) in advance!
 They store well in the fridge for a few days, or freezer for a few months.

 2. Then pair the shells and arrange them on a tray.
 Drizzle melted chocolate and sprinkle crushed graham crackers.
 And let the chocolate set.
 You can pop them in the fridge to expedite the process.